lposs/fretes/frstack/README.md

-# Example showing openam, opendj, ssoadm
+# Example showing openam, opendj, openidm

 You need to setup persistent volumes for this example.
 The easiest way to do this in a single node test cluster